bytecodealliance/wasmtime/meetings/wasmtime/2022/wasmtime-05-26.md

-# March 31st Wasmtime project call
+# May 26th Wasmtime project call

 **See the [instructions](../README.md) for details on how to attend**